epandco/unthink-cli/unthink-stack/docs/unthink-foundation.md

   next();
 }
 ```

+`next(DataResult.unauthorized());` within express will skip all the functions after this middleware in the pipeline
+and go directly to the error handler.
+As stated above, for normal route handlers (which turn into express middleware)
+this is done automatically when it returns an error like `DataResult.unauthorized();` for example.
+However, for raw
+middleware like the example above it is CRITICAL to call `next` properly.

 ### Putting it all together
 The example below a contrived example demonstrating the various levels of middleware and how the data is passed through.